pydio/pydio-doc-admin-guide/5_access_controls/2_users_roles_groups.md

 #### Static Accesses

-The basic operation to assign right goes throught the "Read" / "Write" / "Deny" checkboxes.
+The basic operation to assign right goes through the "Read" / "Write" / "Deny" checkboxes.
 The first two will grant corresponding privilege to the currently edited object.
 The "Deny" operation is used to override a right that would have been applied by a role higher in the chain.

 When editing ACLs, we recommend sticking to the Workspace level of granularity, to make your security model more maintainable.
 In some cases, you may require to directly assign rights at a folder level.
 For that you can use the "+" button next to the workspace name to list the workspace children and assign rights accordingly.